craftcms/docs/docs/commerce/4.x/tax.md

 Tax features differ depending on your [edition](editions.md) of Craft Commerce.
 :::

-When you’re setting up a new store, you’ll probably want to establish whatever tax categories and zones you’ll need, then configure the tax rates that rely on them.
+When you’re setting up a store, you’ll probably want to establish whatever tax categories and zones you’ll need, then configure the tax rates that rely on them.

 ## Tax Categories